-Al investigates the use of embedded instruments for IC test and debug, board test and debug, and software debug.
-He is a Senior Member of the IEEE and serves as the vice chairman of the IEEE 1687 IJTAG working group that is developing this standard for embedded instruments.
+Al Crouch - Director of Hardware Engineering, AMIDA Technology Solutions standard for embedded instruments.
 He has contributed significantly to its hardware architecture definition.
-Al is also a member of the P1838 Working Group on 3D test and debug, and co-chair of the iNEMI BIST group, which is defining the use of embedded instruments for board test.
+Al is also a member of the 1838 Working Group on 3D test and debug.
 Al's previous experience includes design-for-test and debug at various semiconductor companies, including TI, DEC and Motorola, as well as chief scientist at startup companies DAFCA and INOVYS.
 Al is the author of the popular "DFT for Digital ICs and Embedded Core Systems".
 He's an inventor and holder of 18 patents.